 Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo online has helped them find a new direction in life.
 Many of these people were coping with serious illness, trauma or some type of sadness.
 I have seen time and time again all kinds of people, from military veterans to lost teenagers, male and female all find a new path in life and even break out of the bondage of sadness.

 These guitars are easy to understand and fun to play.
-It's especially easy to learn how to play a 3 or 4 string and slide guitar, more on that topic on the following page of this website.
+It's especially easy to learn how to play a 3 string guitar, and slide guitar is a great choice to start with.
+So, what am I saying with all this?

-Since the 1990's and the invention of online forums and auction sites, these old homemade guitars have been turning up for sale all across the country.
-The more people search attics and barns the more history of the instruments is uncovered.
+Since the 1990's and the creation of online forums and auction sites, these old homemade guitars have been turning up for sale all across the country.
+The more that people search though their attics and barns, the more history of these instruments is uncovered.

 It's exciting to see new stuff when it shows up for sale online.
 Ebay is king for finding old instruments.